-The Federal Direct PLUS (Parent Loan for Undergraduate Students) loan is an optional federal loan program for parent(s) who wish to access additional resources beyond what a student is eligible to receive.
-This credit-based, parent loan option may cover up to the total Cost of Attendance (COA) as defined by PSU, minus student aid.
-The interest rate for a Federal Direct PLUS is 6.41% fixed.
-Since the Federal Direct PLUS Loan is a federal loan, there are generally more benefits available to applying for this type of loan versus a student alternative (private) loan.
+The Federal Direct PLUS loan is an optional federal loan program for parent(s) who wish to access additional resources beyond what a student is eligible to receive.
+This credit-based, parent loan option may cover up to the total Cost of Attendance (COA) minus student aid.
+The interest rate for a Federal Direct PLUS is fixed for 2014-2015 at 7.21%.
+Since the Federal Direct PLUS is a federal loan, there are generally more benefits available in applying for this type of loan versus a student alternative loan.

 Step 1: Parent Loan Request Form: Be sure to complete all boxes of this online form before clicking the “Submit” button located at the bottom of the Request form.
 All borrowers, new and prior-year, must complete a new Parent Loan Request Form each time they wish to borrow.

-Step 2: Master Promissory Note (MPN): This should be done in the parent’s name and can be completed online by signing into the StudentLoans.gov website (see top left-hand side of page) using the Federal Personal Identification Number (PIN) from the FAFSA.
+Step 2: Master Promissory Note (MPN): This should be done in the parent’s name and must be completed online by logging into the StudentLoans.gov website (see top left-hand side of page) using the Federal Personal Identification Number (PIN) from the FAFSA.
 Follow the link to ‘Complete Master Promissory Note‘.
-DO NOT use the link that says ‘Request a Direct PLUS Loan.’
-This will not allow you to complete the necessary steps for the loan.
-Parents who had a Federal Direct PLUS loan in 2012-2013 do not need to complete a new MPN.
-Parents that either required an endorser on their MPN or were denied a DL PLUS loan in 2012-2013 will want to complete both the MPN and Request form for 2013-2014.
+DO NOT use the link that says ‘Request a Direct PLUS Loan’ since using this link does not allow for the necessary PSU steps to process this loan.
+Parents who had a Federal Direct PLUS loan in 2013-2014 do not need to complete a new MPN.
+Parents that either required an endorser on their MPN or were denied a Federal Direct Loan PLUS loan in 2013-2014 will need to complete both the MPN and Request Form for 2014-2015.

-The PLUS application process takes approximately one week to complete once Plymouth State University receives confirmation that the three steps listed above have been electronically submitted.
-PSU will begin sending DL PLUS certification requests to the Department of Education for the 2013-2014 academic year late June/early July.
-If you have any questions or concerns before that, please do not hesitate to contact us.
+SPECIAL NOTE: Due to required federal updates, PSU will only begin sending 2014-15 Direct Loan PLUS certification requests to the Department of Education late June/early July.
+If you have any questions or concerns before that, please contact us.

 - If you do not already have a PIN or have lost your PIN information, you can go to www.pin.ed.gov to apply or request a duplicate.